 If you’re able to tear yourself away from the thrill of the track, Louisville’s premiere modern art museum is just up the street – and free to visit on Sundays!

 Located adjacent to the University of Louisville’s campus in Old Louisville, the Speed Art Museum is the oldest, largest, and foremost museum of art in Kentucky.

 Called one of “The World’s Most Beautiful New Museums” by Travel & Leisure Magazine (the building is rad, seriously… you should visit just for the selfie) the museum features rotating exhibitions on a diverse array of ancient, classical, and modern art.

-Spend a few hours here feeling cultured and classy before heading back downtown for your last evening in Louisville.
+Spend a few hours here feeling cultured and classy before heading back downtown.

 Dinner at Upland Brewery in Jeffersonville, Indiana

 The northern border of Louisville is defined by the deep, heavy Ohio River.
 Downtown, the Ohio River defines the waterfront, and just across the water is our northern neighbor, Indiana.
 Southern Indiana is so close that the greater Louisville area is known as “Kentuckiana.”